kyleam/python-tutorial/src/functions.rst

 the 1,000 bases upstream/500 bases downstream
-used to define the promoter are parameters that should probably be tunable, so we can provide then as default values that can be overridden when the function is called.
+used to define the promoter are parameters that should probably be tunable, so we can provide them as default values that can be overridden when the function is called.

 .. code-block:: python